Light Blue Eyes: The Rare Beauty of Ethereal Gaze

 2. Pure Blue Hue

 They exhibit a pure blue hue, often approaching sky or ice blue.
+Some light blue eyes can also appear as ice blue eyes or even icy blue eyes, with a cool, silvery appearance that evokes a striking, wintery look.
 The color is uniform, lighter, and softer than dark blue, with few other colors mixed in.
+Blue green is another variation sometimes seen in light blue eyes, blending elements of both blue and green for a unique and vibrant appearance.

 3. Sometimes with a Slight Translucency